kohtseyoung/F-Score-Capstone-Project/Testing.md

 |9		|0.147		|0.0283		|0.119		|0.290		|
 * *Risk-Free Rate is based on 10-year US Treasury Bond*

+Sharpe Ratio analysis is further performed to determine the trade-off of excess returns per risk (Standard Deviation) for each F-Scores, enabling more informed judgment for the most suitable groupings for both High and Low groups.

-Comparing the results from above to the original F-Score groupings, it make sense to include F-Score 1-3 as Low F-Score Group due to both low returns and high return volality as seen from the table above.
-On the other hand, F-Score 7-9 as High F-Score is also a reasonable basis as despite the slight increase in return from F-Score 6 -7, there is a big drop in volatility as noted above.
+Comparing the results from above to the original F-Score groupings, it make sense to include F-Score 1-3 as Low F-Score Group due to both low returns and high return volality as seen from the table above (the lowest 3 Sharpe Ratio).
+On the other hand, F-Score 7-9 as High F-Score is also a reasonable basis due to having the top 3 Sharpe Ratio.

 Therefore, although we can reject the null hypothesis as noted from the TukeyHD Test, the original F-Score grouping is still effective in grouping company with high and low returns seperately.
-However, investors can consider including other F-Scores into both groups, specifically 4-5 into Low F-Score and 6-7 into High F-Score in order to enchance returns, in spite of higher return volatilty.
-A suggestion to further perform analysis on the groupings is to use the financial tool, Sharpe Ratio to infer if the increase in volatility is a reasonbale trade off for higher returns.
+However, investors can consider including other F-Scores into both groups, specifically 2-3 into Low F-Score and 7 into High F-Score in order to enchance returns, based on their risk and return trade-off.

 ### Hypothesis 3